yravinderkumar33/onlineBash/README.md

 ![alt text](Screenshot.png)

 ## Development server
+Step 1 - run the server first  cd server . then node server.js to start the server

-Run `ng serve` for a dev server.
+Step 2 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding